vitormarcal/chatvault/README.md

 `docker pull ghcr.io/vitormarcal/chatvault:latest`

+### Volumes

+The app requires storing chat files in the file system.
+For Docker usage, please refer to the Environment Variables section.

+- `chatvault.bucket.root`: This is the volume used to store your files.
+Do not delete this!
+- `chatvault.bucket.import`: This volume is used temporarily to store chat files that are to be parsed by the app and then moved to bucket.root.
+- `chatvault.bucket.export`: This volume is used temporarily to store a chat that is to be downloaded.

 ### Environment variables
 For docker,  the variables must be in upper case and where is "." it must be "_":
 `some.environment.variable` is like `SOME_ENVIRONMENT_VARIABLE` in docker